Website accessibility. What you need to know by 2025.

 From 28 June 2025, the Barrierefreiheitsstärkungsgesetz (BFSG) will come into force in Germany and implement the European directive of the European Accessibility Act (EAA).
 Here are the most important points:

-Date of application: the law comes into force on 28 June 2025.
-There is a transitional period until 2030 for existing products.
+Date of application: the law will come into force on 28 June 2025.

-Requirements: Websites, web apps and online shops must fulfil the requirements of the European standard EN 301 549, which is based on level AA of the Web Content Accessibility Guidelines (WCAG).
+Requirements: Websites, web apps and online shops must comply with the requirements of the European standard EN 301 549, which is based on level AA of the Web Content Accessibility Guidelines (WCAG).

 Consequences of non-compliance: Companies that do not comply with the accessibility requirements are informed and have a deadline for revision.
 Non-compliance may result in penalties, including suspension of business operations and fines of up to €100,000.